Approximate Ridesharing of Personal Vehicles Problem: Inapproximabilities for stop constraint condition

 \begin{proof} Let $d_{sum}$ be the sum of travel distances of all trips $i$ with $1 \leq i \leq 3r$.
 Then the total travel distances of drivers in any solution for $(G,R_A)$ is at least $d_{sum} = 3r(r+1)$ by Lemma~\ref{lemma-C1C2C3}.
 We show that an instance $A = \{a_1,..., a_{3r}\}$ of the 3-partition problem has a solution if and only if instance $(G,R_A)$ has a solution with travel distance $d_{sum}$.

 Assume that the 3-partition instance has a solution.
-Then there is a solution of $3r$ drivers for $(G,R_A)$ as shown in the proof of Theorem~\ref{theorem-C1C2C3-size}.
+Then there is a solution of $3r$ drivers for $(G,R_A)$ as shown in the proof of Lemma~\ref{lemma-C1C2C3-size}.
 The total travel distance of this solution is $d_{sum}$.

 Assume that $(G,R_A)$ has a solution with total travel distance $d_{sum}$.
 Trips $i$ with $1 \leq i \leq 3r$ must be drivers.
-From this, there is a solution for the 3-partition instance as shown in the proof of Theorem~\ref{theorem-C1C2C3-size}. \end{proof}
+From this, there is a solution for the 3-partition instance as shown in the proof of Lemma~\ref{lemma-C1C2C3-size}. \end{proof}